asyrjasalo/RESTinstance/README.md

 After started, you may also debug requests and responses via web browser at [localhost:2525](http://localhost:2525/imposters).

-To regenerate the library keyword documentation and build the package:
+Then to run acceptance test as following:

+   nox -s atest

+Using separate virtualenvs even for generating robot.libdoc is not a bad idea:

-    nox -s docs build
+   nox -s docs

-To remove all sessions (`.venv/`s) and remove temporary files in this directory:
+Remove all sessions (`.venv/`s) and remove temporary files in this directory:

    nox -s clean

+Our clean builds are known to work well on Python 3.7 and 2.7 series too:

+    nox -s clean build

+This workflow is preferred when (pre)-releasing new version to TestPyPI:

+   nox -s test atest docs clean build release_testpypi install_testpypi

+If that worked well, all is fine to let the final release to PyPI:

+   nox -s release install

-### TODO
+### Ideas

 - export `mb` recorded responses to CI (pre-commit hook: `nox -s save_testenv`)
 - change `nox -s testenv` to load the saved testenv -> rid of `--allowInjection`